gerstner-hub/nst/README.md

 libraries are integrated via Git submodules into this repository and statically linked, so you shouldn't need to worry a lot about them.

+For command line parsing the [TCLAP](https://tclap.sourceforge.net) header-only library is used, which is also pulled in as a Git submodule.

 Installation
 ============